PaNOSC-ViNYL/ase/doc/ase/lattice.rst

 ``symbol``
-  The element, specified by the atomic number (an integer) or by the atomic symbol (i.e. "Au").
+  The element, specified by the atomic number (an integer) or by the atomic symbol (i.e. 'Au').
 For compounds, a tuple or list of elements should be given.

 ``latticeconstant``: